adamfoneil/Postulate.Mvc/README.md

 ## What about the Index action?

 I didn't mention anything about the [Index](https://github.com/adamosoftware/Postulate.Mvc/blob/master/SampleWebApp/Controllers/CustomerController.cs#L15) action since that relies on another package [Postulate.Sql](https://github.com/adamosoftware/Postulate.Sql).
-Early on I decided to refactor query capabiilty out of Postulate.Orm since that was not really dependent on CRUD actions.
+Early on I decided to refactor query capability out of Postulate.Orm since that was not really dependent on CRUD actions.
 Paginated results and strong-typed queries could be used separately from CRUD, so they ended up in a different package.

 Like any typical Index action, mine queries a list for display to the user.
 Have a look at this [commit](https://github.com/adamosoftware/Postulate.Mvc/commit/1f42413adca245913f8bcaa740f021a724f9d52b#diff-1f2b93ccaf1211720155daf38c87c741) to see how I changed from using an inline query to a strong-typed query using Postulate.Sql.
 I'm still using inline SQL ultimately, but it's encapsulated in a way that's more testable and less fragile than if I'd embedded directly in the controller.
 Querying is a big topic, so I'll cover that when I can catch my breath.